scottish-pl-institute/spls/meetings/2025/december/index.md

 not defined ‘algebraically’ in the way MLTT can be, and thus is not immediately equipped any models, or initiality of the syntax.
-As a result it is harder to show useful metatheorems like canonicity or normalisation.
+As a result it is harder to show useful metatheorems like canonicity or normalisation.</p>

-In this talk, I will present a different approach to computational irrelevance that can be described very concisely by a second-order generalised algebraic theory (SOGAT).
+<p>In this talk, I will present a different approach to
+computational irrelevance that can be described very concisely by a second-order generalised algebraic theory (SOGAT).
 Irrelevance is encoded as a phase distinction in the